-Routes to Diagnosis defines a methodology by which the route the patient follows to the point of diagnosis can be categorised, in order to examine demographic, organisational, service and personal reasons for delayed diagnosis.
-Administrative Hospital Episode Statistics (HES) data are combined with Cancer Waiting Times (CWT) data, data from the cancer screening programmes and cancer registration data from the National Cancer Data Repository (NCDR).
-Using these datasets every case of cancer registered is categorised into one of eight 'Routes to Diagnosis'.
+'Routes to diagnosis' defines a methodology by which the route the patient follows to the point of diagnosis can be categorised, in order to examine demographic, organisational, service and personal reasons for delayed diagnosis.
+Administrative hospital episode statistics (HES) data are combined with cancer waiting times (CWT) data, data from the cancer screening programmes and cancer registration data from the National Cancer Data Repository (NCDR).
+Using these datasets every case of cancer registered is categorised into one of 8 'routes to diagnosis'.

 Different cancers show substantial differences in the proportion of cases that present by each route, in reasonable agreement with previous clinical studies.
-Patients presenting via emergency routes have substantially lower one-year relative survival.
+Patients presenting via emergency routes have substantially lower 1-year relative survival.
 This methodology can be used to explore possible reasons for delayed diagnosis, direct the focus of early diagnosis initiatives and identify areas for further research.

 The methodology is described in a paper published by L Elliss-Brookes et al. in 2012.
 'Routes to diagnosis for cancer - determining the patient journey using multiple routine data sets'.
-British Journal of Cancer 2012; 107:1220-1226.
+British Journal of Cancer 2012; 107:1220-1226. www.nature.com/bjc/journal/v107/n8/abs/bjc2012408a.html for England: patients diagnosed from 2006 to 2010

-www.nature.com/bjc/journal/v107/n8/abs/bjc2012408a.html